kchalasa/NWP_Project/README.md

 **Ngrams**
 R scripts used in building and evaluating this model are included here.
-README markdown included in this folder specifies the order of execution.
+README included specifies the order of execution of these scripts.
 Source data from [HC Corpora](https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip) will need to be downloaded and unzipped into the data folder of current working directory where these scripts are saved.

 **Presentation**
 This folder contains the presentation files for this application.